 - includes quantifiers over "anything",

-- consists of hierarchy first order, second order, third order and so on,
+- consists of hierarchy first order, second order, third order and so on.

 - most expressive logic.

-$\forall \mathbf{P} \forall x.
-(P(x) \lor \neg P(x))$
+$$\forall P \forall x.
+(P(x) \vee \neg P(x))$$

 The quantifier is over proposition P. Therefore, the formula belongs to the second-order logic.